How Long Is a Life Sentence? State-by-State Guide (2026)

 Life with Parole vs. Life Without Parole

-Life sentences fall into two fundamental categories.
+Life sentences fall into two fundamental categories, and the difference between them is enormous.

-Life with parole means the person must serve a minimum number of years (typically 15 to 30, depending on the state) before becoming eligible for a parole hearing.
+Life with parole means the person must serve a minimum number of years — typically 15 to 30, depending on the state — before becoming eligible for a parole hearing.
 Parole eligibility does not guarantee release.
 It means the person can appear before a parole board, which decides whether they have been rehabilitated enough to return to society.

 Life without parole (LWOP) means the person will never be eligible for parole.
 The only paths to release are executive clemency (a governor commutation or presidential pardon) or a court-ordered resentencing.